IEEE-SaTML/2025/content/participate-cfp/content.md

 **Previous reviews:** For papers that were previously submitted to, and rejected from, another conference, authors are required to append to their submission PDF the (anonymized, but otherwise unedited) prior reviews along with a description of how those reviews were addressed in the current version of the paper.
 Authors are only required to include reviews from the last time the paper was submitted.
 Authors who try to circumvent this rule (e.g., by changing the title of the paper without significantly changing the contents) may have their papers rejected without further consideration, at the discretion of the PC chairs.

+**Large-language models:** We encourage authors to use any suitable tools, including Large Language Models (LLMs), for preparing high-quality papers and research.
+However, authors must adhere to two key criteria: First, the methodology must be thoroughly described, and if LLMs are integral to this methodology, their use should be explicitly detailed.
+Second, authors are responsible for the entire content of their paper, including all text and figures.
+While any tool may be used for writing, it is crucial that all content is accurate and original, ensuring transparency and maintaining the integrity of the research process (Adapted from the NeurIPS 2024 Call for Papers).

 **Submission format:** Submissions must be a PDF file in two-column [IEEE proceedings style](https://www.ieee.org/conferences/publishing/templates.html).
-That is, authors must use `\documentclass[conference]{IEEEtran}` when preparing their submission.
+That is, authors must use `\documentclass[conference]{IEEEtran}` when preparing their paper.
 The number of allowed pages for a submission depends on the submission category, see above.

+*Authors need to closely follow the rules provided in this document and precisely adhere to the format guidelines.
+Failure to comply with these rules is grounds for rejection.*

 #### Reviewing process